ui5-community/ui5-ecosystem-showcase/packages/dev-approuter/README.md

 }
 ```

 Behind the scenes, the `dev-approuter` will resolve these "dependency routes" by adding the `source`, `target`, and `destination` properties to them.
-Be aware that exactly these properties might get overwritten by the `dev-approuter` in case you use them together with `dependency`.
+Be aware that exactly these properties get overwritten by the `dev-approuter` in case you use them together with `dependency`.
+The only exception are SAP CAP dependencies, for which only the `destination` property gets overwritten by the `dev-approuter`.

 ## Using the `dev-approuter` and SAP Application Router simultaneously